Arthur Butler, 6th Marquess of Ormonde: Later life and descendants

 Arthur became a widower in 1969 upon the death of his wife of forty-five years, Jesse, Marchioness of Ormonde.
 He died in 1971, and was succeeded by his first-cousin Charles as Marquess of Ormonde.
 Arthur's unsettled estate was valued at £172,065 gross and £145,112 net, with death duties of £65,963 payable.
 A large collection of Regency Silver and gilded silver, valued at £266,000, was given to the United Kingdom Government in 1980 in lieu of inheritance taxes on the Settled Ormonde Estates following Arthur's death.

-His home in Berkshire, Cantley House, was sold by his executors in the mid-1970s.
-The asking price was reported as being £100,000 in 1975.
+Following his death, his executors sought a buyer for his Berkshire Home, Cantley House; the asking price for the property was reported as being £100,000 in 1975.
+In early 1976 Cantley House and its 66-acre demense was sold to the Wokingham District Council for £157,000 '.

-Arthur and Jesse's were survived by their two daughters.
+Arthur and his wife Jesse were survived by their two daughters.
 Their elder daughter, Lady Jane Heaton, was a renowned beauty and celebrated hostess.
-In 1943, she joined the WRNS, and was selected to go to Stanmore, where she worked with the German code-breaking group that operated the Enigma Machines during the Second World War.
+In 1943, she joined the Women's Royal Naval Service, and was selected to go to the Stanmore outstation of Bletchley Park, where she worked with the German code-breaking group that operated the Enigma Machines during the Second World War.
 In 1945 she married Peter Heaton, a Clerk in the House of Lords, and lived in a house in Ralston Street, Chelsea.
 She had one son, Mark Heaton, who was born in 1948.
 She was divorced from Peter Heaton in 1952, and lived in Greece in the late 1950s, before settling in La Garde-Freinet in Provence, 15 kilometres north of Saint-Tropez.
 She purchased and renovated a deconsecrated 11th-century Chapel in the Village, and continued to be known as a society hostress for the remainder of her life.
 She died in 1992, and was survived by her son and five grandchildren.